 Please note that entries are still open and only close at midnight on Sunday night 14th April, so if you know anyone who still hasn’t entered get them onto this website to make sure they get their entries in!

-As things stand, the Race Day weather forecast for Augrabies is looking like fantastic running conditions!
-According to AccuWeather, we can expect a Low of 11C and a High of 27C, with expected conditions described as “a stray morning shower, otherwise mostly sunny”.
-We’ll keep an eye on the forecasts as we get closer to the time, but for now we will take it – and yes, just in case, pack your rain gear!
-That being said, it will still be warm, and for most of the field that will be out there after 11h00 in some of the hotter parts of the course, heat exposure and dehydration remain a factor.
-The requirement that each runner (in both Challenge and Lite races) carries a minimum of 1.5l of water or fluid at the start will be enforced.
+Although it’s a long way out, the Race Weekend weather forecast for Augrabies is looking like fantastic running conditions!
+According to AccuWeather, we can expect clear and slightly cooler weather ranging from low teens in the mornings to high 20’s in the afternoons.
+We’ll keep an eye on the forecasts as we get closer to the time, but for now we will take it!
+That being said, although it is not looking TOO hot it will still be warm, and for most of the field that will be out there after 11h00 in some of the hotter parts of the course, heat exposure and dehydration remain a factor.
+The requirement that each runner (in both Challenge and Lite races) carries a minimum of 1.5l of water or fluid at the start (on both days) will be enforced.
 It is also recommended that you carry some kind of rehydration / salt or electrolyte replacement product to mix with your water.
 It will definitely come in handy.

 Registration will take place at the Augrabies Falls National Park Conference Room (just before Reception) on Friday afternoon 26th April from 15h00 – 18h00, where you will register and receive your race pack and race number.
 There will be a small Registration facility at the Start on both Saturday morning 27th and Sunday morning 28th for those people who absolutely cannot make it on Friday – times for these will be communicated closer to the Race but for those planning on making use of this it is recommended that you are at the Start to register by no later than 06h00.
 The main Race Briefing will be held at the Registration venue on Friday at 18h00 until about 18h30.

 Race Chido’s for sale